-The CMA OFT365 previously suggests that this ‘period where a landlord had to give a tenant [ Bailor, as they’re known in the Tort’s (Interference with Goods) Act 1977 ] notice to remove any leftover goods, was up to 28 days.
+The CMA OFT365 previously suggests that this ‘period where a landlord had to give a tenant [ Bailor, as they’re known in the Tort’s (Interference with Goods) Act 1977 ] notice to remove any abandoned goods, was up to 28 days.

 This has been withdrawn (stated as did not take account of developments in case law, legislation, or practices since its original publication.
 It should not be relied on either as a statement of the law or CMA policy) and CMA 37, para 5.32.5 now deals with the issue as the landlord having to be fair and abide by the Torts Act, as quoted above.

-The legal position in accordance with the Torts legislation, is that the landlord must give the tenant a notice complying with Section 12 (1) and (3) of Intention to Collect and sell goods.
+The legal position in accordance with the Torts legislation, is that the landlord must give the tenant a notice complying with Section 12 (1) and (3) of Intention to Collect and sell the abandoned goods.